 Because we didn’t have our Quilt Show this year, we are getting the 150th Anniversary of Canada quilts at our General Meeting on October 24, 2017.
 They will be set up in the hall for everyone to enjoy.
 Heather Buchan will be giving a talk about the history of our Guild.
+Our Shop of the Month will be Jennifer Hamilton from Maberly.
 Our Christmas Sale & Luncheon will be Saturday, November 4, 2017 from 11 am to 2 pm at Glad Tidings Pentacostal Church, 160 Wayside Drive.
 All items for donation should be brought to this meeting, and signing up for making sandwiches and treats needs to be done at this meeting, as well.
 Program will be announcing our Guild Challenge at this meeting.
 Our UFO Challenge is happening again this season, it was very popular last year.
 Our Christmas QT (quilting together) date has been set for Wednesday, December 6, 2017 at the Civitan Hall.
 The sign-up sheet will be at this meeting, and money will also be due at sign-up.
 C

 We have started our new year, and a new Block of the Month.
 Minerva gave us our first pattern, and it was a 3D pinwheel block.
 Our Trunk Show, Mary Elizabeth Kinch, author of “Small Blocks, Stunning Quilts” showed us quilts with the tiniest blocks, and her quilts were captivating.
 She also loves strip piecing and traditional hexagons, and the latter was her theme for the workshop the day after our meeting.
 All the pictures of her quilts, and the quilts from our Show & Tell, are all on our Facebook page under the Album “Show & Tell Sept.
 2017”.
 Go over and check them out.
 We were also informed that the UFO Challenge will once again be done this year.
 Our Christmas Sale & Luncheon will be held on Saturday, November 4, 2017 from 11:00 am until 2:00 pm at Glad Tidings Pentacostal Church.
 C.